 PID controller tuning appears easy, but finding the set of gains that ensures the best performance of your control system is a complex task.
 Traditionally, PID controllers are tuned either manually or using rule-based methods.
 Manual tuning methods are iterative and time-consuming, and if used on hardware, they can cause damage.
 Rule-based methods also have serious limitations: they do not support certain types of plant models, such as unstable plants, high-order plants, or plants with little or no time delay.

-You can automatically tune PID controllers to achieve the optimal system design and to meet design requirements, even for plant models that traditional rule-based methods cannot handle well.
+You can automatically tune PID controllers using software tools to achieve the optimal system design and to meet design requirements, even for plant models that traditional rule-based methods cannot handle well.

 An automated PID tuning workflow involves:

 - Identifying plant model from input-output test data

 - Modeling PID controllers (for example, in MATLAB using PID objects or in Simulink using PID Controller blocks)

 - Automatically tuning PID controller gains and fine-tuning your design interactively